Arsalannali/app_development_project/README.md

+## This project is for everyone except mf jews

-## Note: change employee enitities and UI so that you couldnt get caught!!!
+## Note: change employee enitities and UI so that you dont get caught!!!

 ## Installation & Setup